 Stomach Acid Problems

-Many people today, and most candida sufferers, have digestive problems, which is mainly caused by the stomach producing "too little" stomach acid.
+Many people today have digestive problems, which is mainly caused by the stomach producing "too little" stomach acid.
 We may think our stomachs are “overly acidic” because of heartburn, sour stomach, or overall stomach upset, nausea and pain, when in fact having "too little acid" creates exactly the same symptoms as an "over acid" stomach.

 The technical term for low stomach acidity is “hypochlorhydria,” and a stomach that is not producing any acid is called “achlorhydria.”